 KEY IMPLEMENTATION AND COORDINATION ARRANGEMENTS AND RESPONSIBILITIES

-Implementation this Project will take place during unprecedented times.
+Implementation this project will take place during unprecedented times.
 Georgia, the country with the population of around 3.7 million, has so far reported 738 confirmed cases of coronavirus with 573 fully recovered as of May 28.
-12 people have died from Covid-19 in the country and most of them with a number of underlying health problems.
-Many international reputable publications wrote about Georgia’s successful fight against Covid-19.
+12 people have died from COVID-19 in the country and most of them with a number of underlying health problems.
+Many international reputable publications wrote about Georgia’s successful fight against COVID-19.
 Country implemented early lockdowns and rigorous mitigation measures.
 All governmental organizations moved to the distance mode working arrangements.
 It will be essential to have all necessary arrangements in place to ensure that the Project activities are implemented as effective as possible.

 In general, Georgia have strong internet access and coverage.
-All ministries and their sub-ordinated structures that will be involved in the implementation process of the Project proved that they can operate virtually.
-Once the PIU is fully staffed, the special consideration should be given to the design of the electronic system where staff can access key information such as the PAD, legal agreement, Operations Manual, etc. The Project should also use all electronic platforms available for the MoILHSA personnel, as required.
+All ministries and their sub-ordinated structures that will be involved in the implementation process of the project proved that they can operate virtually.
+Once the PIU is fully staffed, the special consideration should be given to the design of the electronic system where staff can access key information such as the PAD, legal agreement, POM, etc. The project should also use all electronic platforms available for the MoILHSA personnel, as required.

-COVID-19 teams (country/World Bank) would be able to build on the substantial experience of Fragility, Conflict and Violence (FCV) country projects, where Bank teams and counterparts are frequently limited in conducting assessments/missions to key areas of countries (if not precluded from country visits, altogether, for certain periods).
+COVID-19 teams (country/World Bank) will build on the substantial experience of Fragility, Conflict and Violence (FCV) country projects, where Bank teams and counterparts are frequently limited in conducting assessments/missions to key areas of countries (if not precluded from country visits, altogether, for certain periods).
 The PIU should stand ready for such “indirect/virtual” implementation/supervision missions.

 Project Steering Committee (hereinafter, the Committee) will be established to oversee overall implementation arrangements.
 It will be an interagencygroup.
 The Committee will be established based on the Ministerial Decree (MoILHSA) and be responsible for strategic oversite of project planning and implementation

-Project Implementation Agency - The designated implementing agency for the project is MoILHSA, which is formally accountable for the health of the population, oversight of the health system, and the quality of health services, as well as for managing the social protection and employment programs of the GoG.
-MoILHSA will be responsible for the fiduciary and technical aspects, as well as the operational implementation, of the project, in close coordination with the Ministry of Finance (MoF).
-There will be several sub-ordinated structures of the MoILHSA and MoF responsible for different aspects of the Project implementation.
+Project Implementation Agency - The designated implementing agency for the project is MoILHSA, which is formally accountable for the health of the population, oversight of the health system, and the quality of health services, as well as for managing the social protection and employment programs of the government of Georgia (GoG).
+MoILHSA will be responsible for the fiduciary and technical aspects, as well as the operational implementation, of the project, in close coordination with the MoF.
+There will be several sub-ordinated structures of the MoILHSA and MoF responsible for different aspects of the project implementation.

-Project Implementation Unit (PIU) - A PIU will be established under the MoILHSA.
+Project Implementation Unit - The PIU will be established under the MoILHSA.
 The PIU will be led and coordinated by MoILHSA.
-Although the Project will heavily rely on the existing staff from MoILHSA, SSA, SESA, MoF, State Procurement Agency, Treasury, and the NCDC, several key consultant positions will be hired for the PIU - consultants for procurement and FM, social and environmental safeguards, a health specialist, and a consultant (manager) to support the overall coordination, monitoring, and evaluation of the Project activities.
+Although the Project will heavily rely on the existing staff from MoILHSA, SSA, SESA, MoF, State Procurement Agency, Treasury, and the NCDC, several key consultant positions will be hired for the PIU - consultants for procurement and FM, Environmental and Social Standards, a health specialist, and a manager to support the overall coordination, monitoring, and evaluation of the Project activities.
 Other consultants can also be hired as needed during project implementation.
 The PIU will need to be adequately staffed for all those functions listed above in order to ensure the smooth implementation of the Project.
 See all ToRs for the PIU personnel in Annex I.

-Focal Points – main focal point for the Project will be a Deputy Minister who will serve also as a focal point for the health sector related issues.
+Focal Points – main focal point for the project will be a Deputy Minister of MoILHSA who will serve also as a focal point for the health sector related issues.
 Deputy Minister responsible for the social protection will serve as a focal point for the social protection component.
 The focal points will also be responsible for interacting with the Bank team on technical matters.

-Coordination of activities between implementing agency and different country institutions and stakeholders
+Coordination of activities between implementing agency and other country institutions and stakeholders